lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 };
 ```

-In the console, use `csp.putAsync` to put data in the channels and check the transformations being done in `app.state`!
+In the console, use `csp.putAsync` to put data into channels and check the transformations being done in `app.state`!

 ## Complex Actions

 Sometimes one action cannot be translated in a simple update function.
-Take, for example, an action that inserts data in a db through a web server.
+Take, for example, an action that inserts data into a db through a web server.
 It will set loading to true, make the request, update the state, and set loading to false.

-These are what I'm calling complex actions: functions that call more than one update in a period of time.
-They also receive two parameters: the update channels object, and the data required for the action.
+These are what I'm calling *complex actions*: functions that call more than one update over a period of time.
+They also receive two parameters: the update channels and the data required for the action.

 For instance, let's think of the complex action that changes the nickname of person with a given person ID: